Mental Health Awareness Week: Checking in on You

 Hey, are you okay?

-If that sounds like airy-fairy nonsense to you then fine, but there's a lot to be said for just telling yourself ‘I'm good at what I do.
-I am worthy of love and kindness.
+If you're skeptical about positive affirmations, I get it.
+But there's something powerful about telling yourself affirmations like 'I'm skilled at what I do.
+I deserve love and kindness.
 I am a force to be reckoned with.
-I look very cute today.
-I deserve good things’.
-Just being a bit kinder to yourself will make a big difference.
-It might feel weird at first, but it will become very natural in time.
+I look great today.
+I am worthy of good things.'
+Being kinder to yourself can make a significant difference.
+It might feel odd at first, but it becomes more natural over time.

 Eat Well and Stay Hydrated

 I'm not here to preach about a salad-only diet.
 Let's be real - sometimes, we're just too drained.
 The key is to eat enough to maintain your energy and to keep hydrated.
 Proper nutrition and hydration are vital for mental health.

 Discover a Hobby

 This might overlap with the above, but it deserves its own spotlight.
 You might be running a business, caring for a family, or maintaining a home, among other things.
 But it can't all be about work or daily chores.
 Find something that relaxes you, whether it's gaming, reading, sudoku, painting, or pilates.
 Just enjoy some stress-free fun!